civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(1)** The portion of subsection 207.5(2) of the Act before paragraph (a) is replaced by the following:

-    **(2)** Despite the definition refundable tax in subsection 207.5(1), where the custodian of a retirement compensation arrangement so elects in the return under this Part for a taxation year of an RCA trust under the arrangement and all the subject property, if any, of the arrangement (other than a right to claim a refund under subsection 164(1) or 207.7(2)) at the end of the year consists only of cash, debt obligations, shares listed on a designated stock exchange, **units of a mutual fund trust that are listed on a designated stock exchange**, or any combination thereof, an amount equal to the total of
+    **(2)** Despite the definition refundable tax in subsection 207.5(1), where the custodian of a retirement compensation arrangement so elects in the return under this Part for a taxation year of an RCA trust under the arrangement and all the subject property, if any, of the arrangement (other than a right to claim a refund under subsection 164(1) or 207.7(2)) at the end of the year consists only of cash, debt obligations, shares listed on a designated stock exchange, units of a mutual fund trust that are listed on a designated stock exchange, or any combination thereof, an amount equal to the total of

   **(2)** Paragraph 207.5(2)(c) of the Act is replaced by the following:

-    the fair market value of those shares **or units** at the end of the year
+    the fair market value of those shares or units at the end of the year

   **(3)** Subsections (1) and (2) apply to elections made in respect of the 2020 and subsequent taxation years.